rickydunlop/django4facebook/README.md

 Facebook integration for your Django website
 =============================================
-This is application is fork of https://github.com/pythonforfacebook/django-facebook I renamed the application because in PyPi there is a Django-facebook application I've made some refacotoring and improvements:
+This is application is fork of https://github.com/pythonforfacebook/django-facebook.
+I renamed the application because in PyPi there is a Django-facebook application.
+I've made some refacotoring and improvements:

 * Rename the application